Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Increase website traffic

-Take a look at how you can use Google posts in your digital marketing strategy and boost your local search and drive traffic to your website, resulting in higher conversions:
+Take a look at how you can use Google posts in your digital marketing strategy to boost your local search and drive traffic to your website, resulting in higher conversions:

-• Google posts with CTA button encourage users to take an action (and improve your click-through rate)
+• Google posts with a CTA button encourage users to take action (and improve your click-through rate)

 • By adding links in your posts, you can direct your users to other areas of your website and increase the traffic (e.g. your blog, social media platforms, etc.)